Estimation of Dynamic Mixed Double Factors Model in High Dimensional Panel Data: Panel data dynamic Mixed Double Factor Model

 \subsection{Panel data factor model}

 In panel data model, let $X_{it}$ and $Y_{it}$ denote the observed value of regressors and responsor on the $t$th period across the $i$th individual, $i$=1,$\cdots$,$N$; $t$=1,$\cdots$,$T$. $X_{it}$ is a $p$ dimensional column vector, $p$ is the number of regressors.
-Hsiao (2003) consider the following model, which slope coefficients are constant and interception term varies over individuals and time:
+Hsiao (2003) consider{ ed} the following model, the slope coefficients { of which} are constant and { intercept} term varies over individuals and time:

-If the interception terms of above model are regarded as covariances, then the model can be rewritten as matrix form:
+If the { intercept} terms of above model are regarded as covariances, then the model can be rewritten as matrix form:

 where $B$ is $p Y_{it}=A_{i}^{'}D_{t}+X_{it}^{'}B+u_{it} u_{it}=G_{t}\Gamma_{i}^{'}+\epsilon_{it} \eqno(2) Y_{it}=X_{it}^{'}B+G_{t}\Gamma_{i}^{'}+v_{it} X_{it}=F_{t}\Lambda_{i}^{'}+e_{it} \eqno(3) Y_{it}=F_{t}B^{*}+u_{it}^{*} \eqno(4) Y_{it}=Y_{iw}\beta_{L}+F_{it}\beta_{F}+G_{t}\Gamma_{i}^{'}+\epsilon_{it} \eqno(5) X_{it}=F_{it}\Lambda^{'}+e_{it} \eqno(6) Y_{it}=Y_{iw}\beta_{L}+F_{it}\beta_{F}+u_{it} \eqno(7) u_{it}=Y_{it}-Y_{iw}\beta_{L}-F_{it}\beta_{F}=G_{t}\Gamma_{i}^{'}+\epsilon_{it} \quad (i=1, \cdots, N) Y=Y_{L}\beta_{L}+F\beta_{F}+G\Gamma^{'}+\epsilon \eqno(8) R_{t}=\sum_{i=0}^{q}\Lambda_{i}F_{t-i}+\epsilon_{t} PC_{p1}(k)=V(k,\hat{F}_{k})+k\hat{\sigma}^{2}(\frac{N+T}{NT})ln(\frac{NT}{N+T}) IC_{p1}(k)=V(k,\hat{F}_{k})+k(\frac{N+T}{NT})ln(\frac{NT}{N+T}) X_{it}=\tilde{F}_{it}\tilde{\Lambda}^{'}+e_{it} \eqno(9) \hat{u}_{it}=Y_{it}-\hat{Y}_{it}=Y_{it}-Y_{iw}\hat{\beta}_{L}-F_{it}\hat{\beta}_{F} \tilde{u}_{it}=\tilde{G}_{t}\tilde{\Gamma}_{i}^{'}+\epsilon_{it} \eqno(10) \tilde{Y}_{it}=Y_{iw}\tilde{\beta}_{L}+\tilde{F}_{it}\tilde{\beta}_{F}+\tilde{G}_{t}\tilde{\Gamma}_{i}^{'} \eqno(11) Y_{it}=Y_{it-1}\rho+F_{it}\beta_{F}+G_{t}\Gamma_{i}^{'}+\epsilon_{it}\eqno(12) Y_{it}=Y_{it-1}\rho+F_{it}\beta_{F}+\tilde{G_{t}}\tilde{\Gamma}_{i}^{'}+\epsilon_{it}\eqno(13) Y_{it}-Y_{it-1}=(Y_{it-1}-Y_{it-2})\rho+(F_{it}-F_{it-1})\beta_{F}+ (\tilde{G_{t}}-\tilde{G_{t-1}})\tilde{\Gamma}_{i}^{'}+\epsilon_{it}-\epsilon_{it-1} Y_{it}-Y_{it-1}=(Y_{it-1}-Y_{it-2})\rho+(F_{it}-F_{it-1})\beta_{F}+\epsilon_{it}-\epsilon_{it-1} \Delta Y_{it}=\Delta Y_{it-1}\rho+\Delta F_{it}\beta_{F}+\Delta\epsilon_{it} \eqno(14) E[F_{it}\Delta\epsilon_{i}]=0, t=1, \cdots, T H_{it}=(Y_{i0},\cdots,Y_{it-2},F_{i1}^{'},\cdots,F_{iT}^{'})^{'} E[H_{it}\Delta\epsilon_{it}]=0, t=2,\cdots,T \Delta Y_{i}=\Delta Y_{i-1}\rho+\Delta F_{i}\beta_{F}+\Delta\epsilon_{i}, i=1, \cdots,N \eqno(15) Z_{i}= E[Z_{i}\Delta \epsilon_{i}]=0, i=1, \cdots,N \eqno(16) V(\Delta Y,\Delta F;\rho,\beta)=\sum_{i=1}^{N}(\Delta Y_{i}-\Delta Y_{i,-1}\rho-\Delta F_{i}\beta_{F})^{'}(\Delta Y_{i}-\Delta Y_{i,-1}\rho-\Delta F_{i}\beta_{F}) \eqno(17) \tilde{V}(\Delta Y,\Delta F;\rho,\beta)=\sum_{i=1}^{N}(\Delta Y_{i}-\Delta Y_{i,-1}\rho-\Delta F_{i}\beta_{F})^{'}A(\Delta Y_{i}-\Delta Y_{i,-1}\rho-\Delta F_{i}\beta_{F}) \eqno(18) V_{N}=N^{-1}\sum_{i=1}^{N}E(Z_{i}\Delta\epsilon_{i}\Delta\epsilon_{i}^{'}Z_{i}^{'}) \hat{V}_{N}=N^{-1}\sum_{i=1}^{N}E(Z_{i}\Delta\hat{\epsilon}_{i}\Delta\hat{\epsilon}_{i}^{'}Z_{i}^{'}) A_{O}=(N^{-1}\sum_{i=1}^{N}Z_{i}UZ_{i}^{'})^{-1} (\hat{\rho},\hat{\beta}_{F})=((\Delta Y_{-1},\Delta F)^{'}Z^{'}A_{O}Z(\Delta Y_{-1},\Delta F))^{-1}(\Delta Y_{-1},\Delta F)^{'}Z^{'}A_{O}Z\Delta Y \eqno(19)